AlbinaGiliazova/HyperskillPythonProjects/README.md

 by another matrix, transpose a matrix in four different ways, calculate a determinant and inverse a matrix.

+**Password Hacker**

+A login and password hacking program with algorithms for simple brute-force, dictionary-based brute-force, brute-force using vulnerable with exception and brute-force using vulnerability with time.

 **Regex Engine**

 A regex engine that supports these metacharacters: